Modern Slavery Policy

-This Modern Slavery Policy and Statement sets out Pasante Healthcare Ltd’s actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
+This Modern Slavery Policy and Statement sets out Pasante Healthcare Ltd’s commitment and actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.

 The organisation recognises that it has a responsibility to take a robust approach to slavery and human trafficking.